brndnmtthws/thetagang/README.md

 you write puts.
 This has pros and cons, which are outside the scope of this README.

+ThetaGang can also be used in combination with other strategies such as PMCCs, Zebra, stock replacement, and so forth.
+For these strategies, however, ThetaGang will not manage long positions for you.
+You will need to manage these positions yourself.
+ThetaGang will, however, continue to execute the short legs of these strategies as long as you have the buying power available and set the appropriate configuration (in particular, by setting `write_when.calculate_net_contracts = true`).

 You could use this tool on individual stocks, but I don't recommend it because I am not smart enough to understand which stocks to buy.
 That's why I buy index funds.